JedDataScience/RetroAzureBlobMetadataStorage/README.md

 The script automatically:
 - Starts Azurite (Azure Storage emulator) in a Docker container
 - Builds and starts the Flask API container (configured to use Azurite)
-- Installs frontend dependencies (if needed)
-- Starts the Next.js frontend dev server
+- Builds and starts the Next.js frontend container
 - Verifies all services are healthy

+**All services run in Docker containers** - no need to install Node.js, Python, or any other dependencies on your host machine!

 ### Manual Setup